thomasleplus/flipperzero-ir/README.md

 # Flipper Zero IR

-My collection of Infrared (IR) files for the Flipper Zero and other remote control emulating devices.
+The Infrared (IR) files that I created using my Flipper Zero to backup my devices' remote controls.

 If you are looking for large collections of IR files (including mine), I recommend either the official [IRDB](https://github.com/flipperdevices/IRDB) from Flipper Devices or